fonoster/routr/CORE.md

   repeated string external_addrs = 11;
   // During route creation, an endpoint can request to add labels than can later be
   // used as selectors.
 For example, a Softphone can add a label `priority=1` to indicate
-  // that it is the prefered endpoint for the given AOR. map<string, string> labels = 12;
+  // that it is the preferred endpoint for the given AOR. map<string, string> labels = 12;
 }
 ```